IBM/opensource-ai-workshop/docs/lab-2/README.md

 ![nope doesn't do anything](../images/nowork.png)

 Well that isn't good is it?
-Yours may be different code, or maybe it does work, but at least in this example we need to to get the code fixed.
+Yours **will probably** be different code, or maybe it does work (if it does you're lucky and raise your hand the TAs will want to see it), but at least in this example we need to to get the code fixed.

 ## First pass at debugging